Richard Lester: Superman

 Lester's next film, Superman II, was a huge success.
-Production on Superman II began before Superman was completed, and had to be halted to concentrate on getting the first movie completed.
-After the first film was released in late 1978, the Salkinds went back into production on Superman II without informing Superman director Richard Donner and placed Lester behind the camera to complete the remaining 25 percent of the film.
-Although Donner had shot 75 percent, a majority of what was planned for the film, much of his footage was jettisoned or reshot during Lester's time on the project.
+Initial production on Superman II occurred simultaneously with Superman, but work had to be halted to concentrate on getting the first movie completed.
+After Superman was released in late 1978, the Salkinds went back into production on Superman II without informing Superman director Richard Donner and placing Lester behind the camera to complete the film.
+Although Donner had shot approximately 75 percent of the footage needed for the sequel, much of his footage was jettisoned or reshot during Lester's time on the project so he could claim the director's credit.

 Gene Hackman, who played Lex Luthor, refused to return for the reshoots, so Lester instead used a body double to insert the character into new scenes, as well as a voice impersonator to record additional dialogues and occasionally loop Luthor's lines onto footage of Hackman shot by Donner.
 Some of Donner's original footage was integrated into television versions of the film.
 In November 2006, Donner's footage was re-edited into Superman II: The Richard Donner Cut, consisting primarily of his footage with Lester's footage used only for scenes not shot during Donner's principal photography of the movie.

 Richard Lester directed Superman III (1983), but this third installment was not as well received as its predecessors.
 Nonetheless, it was considered a box office success, ranking 14th in that year's worldwide box office.